 - What are lung cancer symptoms and signs?

-- What is staging of lung cancer?
+- What specialists treat lung cancer?

 - What is the treatment for lung cancer?

-- What is the prognosis (outcome) of lung cancer?
+- What is the treatment for lung cancer?
+(Part 2)

-What are the types of lung cancer?
+- What is the prognosis and life expectancy of lung cancer?